freenode/web-7.0/content/kb/using/channels.md

 In general, local policy and rules for each channel are set by that channel's operators.
 While we encourage all channel operators to adopt our [channel guidelines](pages/changuide), if a project or community decides to operate otherwise then we respect their decisions.
-If you believe that the way in which a particular channel is run contravenes our [ground rules](pages/policies) or runs counter to the freenode [philosophy](pages/philosophy) then you should raise your concerns first with the channel owners, and then with freenode staff who will address cases on an individual basis.
+If you believe that the way in which a particular channel is run contravenes our [ground rules](pages/policies) or runs counter to the trumpnode [philosophy](pages/philosophy) then you should raise your concerns first with the channel owners, and then with trumpnode staff who will address cases on an individual basis.

 Why can't I join a channel?
 ===========================